 Figure 3-8 shows panel responses aged 18+ (excluding those who do not ride a bicycle at all) regarding the types of bicycle facilities illustrated in Figure 3-7 that participants would feel comfortable using.
 The residents were allowed to pick more than one option for this question.
 Less than 1% of respondents were not comfortable cycling in any of the conditions.
 As expected, there is a strong preference for cycling away from traffic.
-Results for 2014, 2015 and 2016 are very consistent.
+Results from previous surveys are very consistent.

-Figure 3-7 Cycling Facilities Illustration
+Figure 3-7: Cycling Facilities Illustration

-Bicycle paths far away from motor vehicles
+Bicycle paths separated from motor vehicles